Falco927/MS2-ftmp-/README.md

  ## 2.
   At the top of the repository locate the settings button menu.
  ## 3.
   Scroll down the Settings page until you locate the GitHub pages section.
  ## 4.
   Under "source", click the dropdown called "None" and select Master Branch.
  ## 5.
   The page will automatically refresh.
  ## 6
   Scroll back through the page to locate the publish link in GitHub pages section.
+ *(Based on the code institute README file.)

  # Forking the GitHub repository

  * 1 Log in to GitHub
+ * 2 At top of the repository just above the "settings" Button on the menu, locate the "Fork" Button.
+ * You should now have a copy of the original repository.
+ *(Based on the code institute README file.)

  # Credits

  ## Code
-  Most of the code was based on the youtube tutorial and w3schools educational page but modified and adjusted to my project needs.
+  Most of the code used was from the youtube Memory game tutorial and w3schools educational page but modified and adjusted to my project needs.

   * [w3schools](https://www.w3schools.com/howto/howto_css_flip_card.asp) How to flip a card.
   * [w3schools](https://www.w3schools.com/howto/howto_js_add_class.asp) How to add a class to Javascript.